ManuManu97/manumanu97.github.io/index.md

 ## About me

-I'm an Electronic enthusiast who interested in all sorts of electronic projects, especially on the embedded system and wireless technology.
-Besides that, I'm also taking cybersecurity as a secondary interest.
+I'm PhD in web security, working on PHP static analysis and an enthusiast who interested in all sorts of web projects and exploiting for ethical purpose.
+Besides that, I'm also taking general cybersecurity as a main interest.

 ---

 ## A small note on embeddedhacker.com

-The purpose of this page serves as an archive and update for the embeddedhacker.com.
-The reason is the upkeep for the previous site was pretty high (~ USD 200/year).
-Since the GitHub page offers a free hosting service for bloggers, I decided to migrate all the contents from the [embeddedhacker]()
+The purpose of this page serves as an archive and update to keep track of my progress.
+Since the GitHub page offers a free hosting service for bloggers, I decided to make this page.
 .

 **Migration progress: 100 %**